vantage-sh/docs.vantage.sh/docs/kubernetes.md

 Cost Reports also include forecasts, which define Kubernetes-specific filters that will receive end-of-month forecasts.
 These forecasts are updated daily and give you confidence intervals of where your costs are likely to end up for the month.

-If you use an OpenCost integration, the costs displayed on these reports come from [OpenCost](/opencost).
-OpenCost calculates the cost of a running pod by looking at the CPU, RAM, GPU and storage usage and calculates the cost of each based on the cost of the underlying infrastructure.
+The costs displayed on these reports come from the [Vantage Kubernetes agent](/kubernetes_agent).
+The agent calculates the cost of a running pod by looking at the CPU, RAM, GPU, and storage usage and calculates the cost of each based on the cost of the underlying infrastructure.
 There is a formula for dividing the cost of a compute instance into CPU, RAM and GPU which then computes the cost per hour of each type of resource.
-OpenCost does all the cost allocation calculations locally to your cluster and makes this data available for querying.
+The agent does all the cost allocation calculations locally to your cluster and makes this data available for querying.

 Kubernetes costs are not included in monthly tracked infrastructure costs as they’re already captured from underlying EKS, GKE, or AKS costs.